The Monkees at Casino Rama, Orillia, ON on April 25, 2015

 “Pleasant Valley Sunday”

 Micky and Peter came out to the front of the stage, and Peter started telling a story.
 I was very confused at the time, so I can’t retell it very well, but it went something like this (but not exactly like this): there’s a farmer, I think his name was George, and his wife May, and they have a bunch of pheasants, and every once in a while, they need to do a kind of census to keep track of how many birds they have.
 I guess George goes out one day and counts up the birds, then he comes back home and says to his wife, “Another pheasant tally done, May”.
 Peter then says that Micky told him that joke.
 I turn to my mom and I’m like what.
 I probably should have gotten the joke quicker than I did because I knew what song was coming next.
-The joke is probably easier to understand when it’s written rather than spoken, but in case you’re still confused, the punchline sounds like the name of the song.
+The joke is probably easier to understand when it’s written rather than spoken, but in case you’re as confused as I was: the punchline sounds like the name of the song.

 “I’m a Believer”